 > You provide stability during a time of greater uncertainty

-February is Black History Month!
-We asked Manager of Educational Opportunities Brandi Giles for some tips on celebrating Black history in Louisville.
+In February, We asked Manager of Educational Opportunities Brandi Giles for some tips on celebrating Black history in Louisville.
 Here is what Brandi had to say!

 [caption id="attachment_5672" align="aligncenter" width="246"] Brandi Giles[/caption]